21 Must-Have Miami Foods

 11. Stone Crab Claws at Joe’s Stone Crab

-Nothing beats fresh Florida seafood, and those light but meaty stone crab claws dipped in mustard sauce easily earn Joe’s a place on the best Miami foods list.
-Ultra-fresh stone crabs are caught practically in the backyard before making their way to your plate.
+Nothing beats fresh Florida seafood, and those light but meaty stone crab claws dipped in mustard sauce easily earn Joe’s Stone Crab a place on the best Miami foods list.
+Ultra-fresh stone crabs are caught practically in the backyard before making their way to your plate, and we couldn’t think of anything better to enjoy with friends, family or anyone for that matter.

 The Vibe

-Beautiful dark woodwork and white tablecloths still offer a homey feel in this surprisingly big space.
-No need to be super dressy at this seafood spot.
-You'll probably want to throw on a Joe’s Stone Crab bib, anyway.
+Beautiful dark woodwork and white tablecloths offer a homey feel in this surprisingly big space.
+There’s no need to be super dressy at this seafood spot; you'll probably want to throw on a Joe’s Stone Crab bib, anyway.

 What to Order

-The stone crab, of course, served ice-cold with a dish of their homemade tangy mustard.
-But the lobster mac and cheese is a rich and decadent side or main that’s sure to please.
-Other seafood favorites include the lobster roll or the crab cakes, but whatever you do, be sure to save room for their world-famous Key lime pie to round out a full meal of Miami food favorites.
+The stone crab claws, of course, served ice-cold with a dish of homemade tangy mustard.
+Don’t forget to pair it with the lobster mac and cheese, a rich and decadent side or main that’s sure to please.
+Other seafood favorites include the lobster roll or the crab cakes, but whatever you do, be sure to save room for the world-famous Key lime pie to round out a full meal of Miami food favorites.

 Joe’s Stone Crab | 11 Washington Ave., Miami Beach, FL 33139 | $$$